lefuturiste/lefuturiste/README.md

 ## Hi, I'm lefuturiste 👋

-I'm a french 🇫🇷 developer who like to build websites 🌐 and robots 🤖.
+I'm a french 🇫🇷 developer who likes to build websites 🌐 and robots 🤖.

 I'm also a Math 🧮 and Physics 🍎 student.